Skip to main content

 Configuration Steps:

-SAVE & RESTARTbutton in the top-right corner to save and restart Klipper.
+2. Click the SAVE & RESTART button in the top right corner to save and restart Klipper.

 Important Warning

-- All IDs in this document are examples.
-It is strictly forbidden to copy and use them directly.
+• All IDs in the documentation are examples.
+Strictly do not copy and use them directly.

-- The following IDs are invalid examples and must not be used:
+• The following ID is an invalid example and must not be used:

 serial: /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0